bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 **GitHub — antontarasenko/awesome-economics: A curated collection of links for economists**

 *A curated collection of links for economists.
-Part of the “Awesome X” series.
+Part of the "Awesome X” series.
 The list is periodically updated with new…*github.com<a href="https://github.com/antontarasenko/awesome-economics" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **GitHub — sublimino/awesome-funny-markov: A curated list of delightfully amusing and facetious…**